kvijay1918/tpm-provider/doc/build.md

 ## Rationale for 'tpm-devel'

-The `tpm-provider` currently targets RHEL8.0 and requires `tpm2-tss` and `tpm2-abrmd` to interface with the host's TPM.
+The `tpm-provider` currently targets RHEL8.0 and requires `tpm2-tss` to interface with the host's TPM.
 Installing those packages on RHEL 8.0 will result in the following vesions of Tss2...

     tpm2-tss-2.0.0-4.el8.x86_64
-    tpm2-abrmd-2.1.1-3.el8.x86_64

-Due to the dependency on Tss2, any project that includes `tpm-provider` (ex. `go-trust-agent` and `workload-agent`) will need to be built on a Linux environment with those libraries present (as well as `tpm2-abrmd-devel`).
+Due to the dependency on Tss2, any project that includes `tpm-provider` (ex. `go-trust-agent` and `workload-agent`) will need to be built on a Linux environment with those libraries present.

 While developers could build `tpm-provider` on a physical host or vm with the correct versions of Tss2, the documentation in this repository refers to the use Docker and the `tpm-devel` image.